mikes802/Marketing-Analytics-Case-Study/Script Check.md

 I tested out the differences in query returns when using `ROW_NUMBER`, `RANK`, and `DENSE_RANK`.
 I also got my first lesson (of many) in how important it is to be careful with the ORDER BY clause in a window function, and how to align my queries to match the business requirements.
 ***

-Let's start with an easy one...
-Ha!
-Just kidding.
-All of these hurt my soul.

 Near the beginning of the script, we were looking for the top-ranked and second-ranked movie categories for each customer.
 To do this, there are some window function options we can use to rank the categories, i.e. `ROW_NUMBER`, `DENSE_RANK`, and `RANK`.
 Danny used `DENSE_RANK`.
 I didn't.

 There are explanations all over the internet on how these functions differ.
 Basically, `ROW_NUMBER` will give you, well, row numbers.
 Numbers that increase incrementally irregardless of the value in that row. `DENSE_RANK` does this, too, but it will give the same "row number" for tied values. `RANK` says, I'll give you the same number for ties, but numbers aren't free you know, so I'll skip a bunch after the tied values. `RANK` is confusing.